khatna/circles/README.md

 # circles

-This is a simple project inspired by that I built using Node.JS, PaperJS for graphics, and HowlerJS for sound.
+This is a simple project that I built using Node.JS, PaperJS and HowlerJS.
 Check it out [here](http://khatna-circles.herokuapp.com).

 ### Description